dmlc/gluon-nlp/docs/examples/sentiment_analysis/sentiment_analysis.md

 print(net)
 ```

-In the above code, we first acquire a pretrained model on Wikitext-2 dataset using nlp.model.get_model.
-We then construct a SentimentNet object, which takes as input the embedding layer and encoder of the pretrained model.
+In the above code, we first acquire a pre-trained model on Wikitext-2 dataset using nlp.model.get_model.
+We then construct a SentimentNet object, which takes as input the embedding layer and encoder of the pre-trained model.

-As we employ the pretrained embedding layer and encoder, we only need to initialize the output layer using net.out_layer.initialize(mx.init.Xavier(), ctx=context).
+As we employ the pre-trained embedding layer and encoder, we only need to initialize the output layer using net.out_layer.initialize(mx.init.Xavier(), ctx=context).

 ## Data pipeline